 |Aditya Birla Sun Life International Equity Fund – Plan A Growth||₹76||1.88%||1,000||20.4||-0.9||11.1||12.1||6.3|

-The above mutual funds are investing the money in US stocks/MFs.
-So If you don’t want to take the pain of going through the hassle of creating an account with foreign broker and having to pay the currency exchange cost and transaction cost.
+The above mutual funds are investing money in US stocks/MFs.
+So If you don’t want to take the pain of going through the hassle of creating an account with a foreign broker and having to pay the currency exchange cost and transaction cost.
 You can look at above MFs as an alternate option.

 One of the other options is to look at mutual funds which invest in Indian equity and foreign equity mix.
 In this Parag Parikh Long Term Equity Fund stands out.
-Below is their composition of their fund as of May 2020.
+Below is the composition of their fund as of May 2020.

 Their foreign portfolio holding in the fund is around 26.42% of the AUM

-Pros and Cons of investing in foreign/international stock via Indian mutual funds
+Pros and Cons of Investing in Foreign/International Stock via Indian Mutual Funds:

 - Ease of selling.